-Constitution of PG Student's Progress Committee (PSPC): Progress of thesis work of each M.Sc., M.Tech. and Ph.D. student will be monitored through a committee called PG Student's Progress Committee (PSPC).
+11. Constitution of PG Student's Progress Committee (PSPC): Progress of thesis work of each M.Sc., M.Tech. and Ph.D. student will be monitored through a committee called PG Student's Progress Committee (PSPC).

-Composition of PSPC: The PSPC will consist of the thesis supervisor(s), one faculty within the discipline and one faculty/expert outside the discipline.
+Composition of PSPC: The PSPC will consist of the thesis supervisor(s), one faculty within the discipline and other faculty/expert within/outside the discipline.
 One of the thesis supervisors will be the Convener of the PSPC.
+Visiting Faculty Members and Fellowship Holders can only be Co-Supervisor.

 The process of constituting the PSPC can be initiated by a PG/Ph.D. student once the Thesis Supervisor(s) is (are) finalized.
-The composition of the PSPC is to suggest to the respective DPGC convener and based on the recommendations of the DPGC convener, it is to be finally approved by the SPGC convener and to be notified by the Academic Office.
+The respective DPGC convener recommends the PSPC to HOD and subsequent recommendations are reviewed and approved by the SPGC convener and notified by the Academic Office.